 Coal mining at Donkin

-The CHPP comprises a raw coal stockpile reclaim system incorporating three coal feeders onto a reclaim conveyor located in a tunnel, a two-stage reduction crushing station, a plant feed system, and dry disposal reject handling system.
+The CHPP comprised a raw coal stockpile reclaim system incorporating three coal feeders onto a reclaim conveyor located in a tunnel, a two-stage reduction crushing station, a plant feed system, and dry disposal reject handling system.

 Infrastructure facilities at Donkin

 Power supply for the mine is provided by a new 69kV electrical line from the town of Glace Bay to the newly constructed electrical sub-station at the project.

 Access to the mine site is through a 1km-long all-weather gravel road that connects to the paved roads that extend to Sydney.

 Other existing infrastructure includes a metal storage building currently being utilised as an office, storage, and maintenance facility.

 The project also included the construction of a barge-loading facility to enable the transhipment of coal.

 Royalty and milestone payments